 It is hard to imagine how Weed felt or how much self-control he had to exert after being captured and led to the rear.
 The U.S. Army, however, did evaluate his commitment to the mission, and awarded him the Distinguished Service Cross.
 His citation reads:

-“During the operations on the Foret de Argonne, Captain Weed advanced alone some 300 hundred yards ahead of the tanks and infantry through heavy machinegun fire in order to reconnoiter a passage for his command.
+"During the operations on the Foret de Argonne, Captain Weed advanced alone some 300 hundred yards ahead of the tanks and infantry through heavy machine gun fire in order to reconnoiter a passage for his command.
 Examining German trenches he was surprised by German infantrymen and was being conducted to the rear when he heard one of his tanks.
-In spite if the fact that he was unarmed and the Germans threatened his life if he moved, he signaled the tank and made his escape.”
+In spite if the fact that he was unarmed and the Germans threatened his life if he moved, he signaled the tank and made his escape."

-REMEMBERING THE VETERANS
+REMEMBERING OUR WWI VETERANS

 World War I officially ended when the Treaty of Versailles was signed on June 28, 1919, in the Palace of Versailles outside the town of Versailles, France.
 However, fighting ceased seven months earlier when an armistice, or temporary cessation of hostilities, between the Allied nations and Germany went into effect on the eleventh hour of the eleventh day of the eleventh month.
 For that reason, November 11, 1918, is generally regarded as the end of “the war to end all wars.”